 My plan is to release the ASIC/IC functional verification trends through a set of blogs after I finish presenting the FPGA trends.

 In 2002 and 2004, Collett International Research, Inc. conducted its well-known ASIC/IC functional verification studies, which provided invaluable insight into the state of the electronic industry and its trends in design and verification at that point in time.
 However, after the 2004 study, no additional Collett studies were conducted, which left a void in identifying industry trends.
-To address this dearth of knowledge, four studies were commissioned by Mentor Graphics in 2007, 2010, 2012, and 2014, which focused on functional verification.
+To address this dearth of knowledge, five functional verification focused studies were commissioned by Mentor Graphics in 2007, 2010, 2012, 2014, and 2016.
 These were world-wide, double-blind, functional verification studies, covering all electronic industry market segments.
-To our knowledge, the 2014 study was the largest functional verification study ever conducted.
-This set of blogs presents the findings from our 2014 study and provides invaluable insight into the state of the electronic industry today in terms of both design and verification trends.
+To our knowledge, the 2014 and 2016 studies are two of the largest functional verification study ever conducted.
+This set of blogs presents the findings from our 2016 study and provides invaluable insight into the state of the electronic industry today in terms of both design and verification trends.

 Our study was modeled after the original 2002 and 2004 Collett International Research, Inc. studies.
 In other words, we endeavored to preserve the original wording of the Collett questions whenever possible to facilitate trend analysis.
 To ensure anonymity, we commissioned Wilson Research Group to execute our study.
 The purpose of preserving anonymity was to prevent biasing the participants’ responses.
 Furthermore, to ensure that our study would be executed as a double-blind study, the compilation and analysis of the results did not take into account the identity of the participants.